-Although it was more diffused during the First World War, the Trench foot disease was also reported during the Napoleonic wars, and throughout the cold Russian marches, Trench foot was already ‘a familiar condition’ (The Medical Front no date).
-Such condition was also reported in the Crimean War (1854-1856): during this time, one could get Trench foot not only because of the same environmental reason stated in the previous paragraphs, but also because of ‘the lack of opportunities for changing the clothes, tight boots, fatigue, and defective nutrition’ (The Medical Front no date).
+Although it was more prevalent during the First World War, trench foot disease was also reported during the Napoleonic Wars and, throughout the cold Russian marches, trench foot was already ‘a familiar condition’ (The Medical Front, no date).
+Such a condition was also reported in the Crimean War (1854-1856): during this time, one could get trench foot not only because of the same environmental reason stated in the previous paragraphs, but also because of ‘the lack of opportunities for changing clothes, tight boots, fatigue, and defective nutrition’ (The Medical Front, no date).

 [1.]
 Biomedical Scientists (2018).
 Disease in the Trenches.
 Institute of Biomedical Science. [online] Available from: https://thebiomedicalscientist.net/science/disease-trenches

 [2.]
 Healthwise Staff (2017).
 Trench Foot. [online].
 MyHealthAlberta.ca Available from: https://myhealth.alberta.ca/Health/Pages/conditions.aspx?hwid=s

 [3.]
 Microbiology Society (2014).
 A Microbiological Cause for Trench Foot?
 Issue: World War I. [online] Available from: https://microbiologysociety.org/publication/past-issues/world-war-i/article/a-microbiological-cause-for-trench-foot.html